 What to expect

 Construction started on the opposite ends of Karangahape Road mid-2019.
 Work is progressing in sections on both sides of the road, with multiple sites worked on at any given time.
-Completion is expected by April 2021.
+Completion is expected by mid-May 2021.

 There will be a reduction in traffic lanes around the work sites so please expect delays when travelling along Karangahape Road or consider an alternative route.